MerrittRuthrauff/dotfiles/README.md

+##Dotfiles
-#This is mostly meant as a backup if/when I mess up my machine.
+This is mostly meant as a backup of my dotfiles and a way to practice git